raotnameh/End-to-end-E2E-Named-Entity-Recognition-from-English-Speech/asr/README.md

 ## Training

 ### Datasets
+Csv for train, dev, and test splits are in data/ner/
 #### Custom Dataset
 To create a custom dataset you must create a CSV file containing the locations of the training data.
 This has to be in the format of:
 ```